ethan-hung/aws-lambda-splunk-http-event-collector/01-launch-splunk-instance-on-aws/README.md

 5. Now You can use the browser to open Splunk
 ![](../images/1.12.jpg)
 6. Reset Splunk default password
+First, connect to Splunk Instance by "SSH" or "Putty"
 ```bash
 ssh ec2-user@<splunk-instance-ip> -i keypair.pem
 ```
 ![](../images/1.13.jpg)
+Then run:
 ```bash
 sudo su
 cd /opt/splunk/etc